karol-bekieszczuk/errander/docs/README.md

 ### Errands
-User with no special permissions can list their own errands in profile or index template, then update and/or change its status.
+User with default permissions can list their own errands in profile or errand index template, then update and/or change its status.

-Users with appropriate permissions can create new errands and assign users to it, list every errand in database and change its assignments.
+Users with appropriate permissions can create new errands and assign users to it, list every errand in database and change its assigned users.

 Every errand has assigned users, name, description, status, address and geolocation on which bases Google map displayed in new and detail errand templates.

-TODO
+# TODO
-Errand history is available by clicking on history button in errand detail template.
+Errand history is archived by [jazzband/django-simple-history](https://github.com/jazzband/django-simple-history) and available by clicking on history button in errand detail template.

 ## Tests